Kurento/kurento/source/mastering/kurento_architecture.rst

 following way:

-- **Kurento Protocol**: Is a network protocol exposing the Kurento Media Server capabilities through `WebSocket`:term: (read more in :doc:`Kurento Protocol section <kurento_protocol>`).
+- **Kurento Protocol**: Is a network protocol exposing the Kurento Media Server capabilities through :term:`WebSocket` (read more in :doc:`Kurento Protocol section <kurento_protocol>`).

 - **Kurento API**: Is the object oriented view of the Kurento Protocol.
 This